ziap/ziap.github.io/content/blog/fish-shell/index.md

 </figure>

-I'm surprised that Fish is almost 4 times faster than ZSH, and can start up (and exit) in less than 1/60 of a second.
+I'm surprised that Fish is almost 4 times faster than ZSH, and can start up (and exit) in less than 1/60 of a second, which is faster than the refresh rate of my monitor.
 This is a great result, while start-up time doesn't accurately reflect the shell's responsiveness during interactive usage, it is usually a good enough indicator.
 There have been many reasons for me to switch to Fish, which I will discuss below, but the performance benefit is the final nail in the ZSH coffin.

 # Fish features